Apprentice I and II Auditions will take place May 22nd

 For all 3 levels of companies, we need to know the dancer is very committed; auditions tell us ahead of time who is interested and shows us who is committed.
 In addition, the auditions make it clear to the dancer that this is a special opportunity above and beyond their regular dance classes and that you will have to work hard!

-You will only be told ahead of the audition time if we have any concerns regarding: irregular attendance or if there were discipline issues during the year, or if a dancer is coming with have no prior dance experience.
+You will only be told ahead of the audition time if we have any concerns regarding: irregular attendance or if there were discipline issues during the year, or if a dancer is coming with no prior dance experience.

 Apprentice II Auditions